Rel-hach/Hm/README.md

 - 👋 Hi, I’m Rachid EL HACIMI
-- 👀 I’m interested in networking, cloud, VR, and games.
+- 👀 I’m interested in web development, networking and cloud.
 - 🌱 I’m currently a student at 1337, 42 Network.
 - 🌱 I’m currently working with websites ..